-Skull base chordomas are divided into three types:
+Skull base chordomas are divided into 3 types:

 Conventional.
-This is the most common type of chordoma and is sometimes called a "classic" chordoma.
-It is more aggressive than a chondroid chordoma, but less aggressive than dedifferentiated.
+This is the most common type of chordoma and is sometimes called a classic chordoma.

 If you have a skull base chordoma, the most common symptoms that you will experience are related to pain or changes in nerve function.
 These can include:

 Techniques typically used to diagnose cancer will be used to identify a skull base chordoma.
 These may include various scans, such as X-rays, CT scans or MRI, a blood test, or a biopsy.
 Testing may be done by a specialist, such as a neurologist or a neurosurgeon.